Updated on 2024-08-16 GMT+08:00

 2. Ensure that a Storm sample code project has been set up.
 Import storm-examples to the Eclipse development environment.
 For details, see Configuring and Importing a Project.

 3. Use WinScp to import the Storm client installation package to the Linux environment and install the client.
-For details, see Preparing the Linux Client.
+For details, see Preparing a Linux Client Environment.

 4. If the security service is enabled on the cluster, you need to obtain a human-machine user from the administrator for authentication and obtain the keytab file of the user.
 Copy the obtained file to the src/main/resources directory of the sample project.